electric-sql/pglite/docs/docs/api.md

 })
 ```

-To export a table or query to a file you just have to write to the `/dev/blob` device, the file will be retied as `blob` on the query results:
+To export a table or query to a file, you just need to write to the `/dev/blob` device; the file will be returned as `blob` on the query results:

 ```ts
 const ret = await pg.query("COPY my_table TO '/dev/blob';")